Playing at the skill level that fits you best not only gives you a better experience, but it makes for a better game overall.

 Teams regularly attempt to make three hits per side.

-Teams have a setter, but most of the time the setter is setting from the middle position.
+Most of the time the setter is the person in the middle front position.

 Players play the position into which they rotate rather than assigned positions.